adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 So AYC since [v3.6](https://github.com/adithya-s-sekhar/advanced-youtube-client-ayc/releases/tag/v3.6) is released as straight batch files everyone can open with notepad and read.
 This requires some additional setup.

 Some old v2 releases were lost due to this issue from Sourceforge before I could archive them for future reference.
 Their source codes were fine.
-The remaining recovered releases (thanks to [videohelp](https://www.videohelp.com/software/Advanced-Youtube-Client-AYC/old-versions)) along with their source codes along with all the new releases are kept in an updated folder on MEGA.
+The remaining recovered releases (thanks to [videohelp](https://www.videohelp.com/software/Advanced-Youtube-Client-AYC/old-versions)) along with all source files and all the new releases are kept in an updated folder on MEGA.
 If you want you can download them below.

 Be advised since then antivirus softwares have improved to detect that these are indeed harmless but some still falsely flag them.
 Windows defender sometimes does.
 It's not consistent.